-We conclude that for a generic softly-broken SO(3)-symmetric scalar potential, a U(1)$_{\rm H}$ subgroup remains unbroken and is responsible for the mass-degeneracy of $H$ and $A$ as well as the exact Higgs alignment.\footnote{In the case of $s_{2\beta}=0$, the $\Phi$-basis coincides with the Higgs basis (up to a possible discrete $\Pi_2$ transformation), in which case U(1)$_{\rm H}$ reduces to the standard U(1)$_{\rm PQ}$ symmetry.} In the case of an unbroken SO(3)-symmetric scalar potential, the SO(3) symmetry is spontaneously broken down to U(1)$_{\rm H}$, in which case both $H$ and $A$ can be identified as massless Goldstone bosons (of opposite CP quantum numbers).
+We conclude that for a generic softly broken SO(3)-symmetric scalar potential, a U(1)$_{\rm H}$ subgroup remains unbroken and is responsible for the mass degeneracy of $H$ and $A$ as well as the exact Higgs alignment.\footnote{In the case of $s_{2\beta}=0$, the $\Phi$-basis coincides with the Higgs basis (up to a possible discrete $\Pi_2$ transformation), in which case U(1)$_{\rm H}$ reduces to the standard U(1)$_{\rm PQ}$ symmetry.} In the case of an unbroken SO(3)-symmetric scalar potential, the SO(3) symmetry is spontaneously broken down to U(1)$_{\rm H}$, in which case both $H$ and $A$ can be identified as massless Goldstone bosons (of opposite CP quantum numbers).